Proofreading Tips: Noun and Verb Spelling Differences

 In American English, though, practice (with a c) is used for both forms of the word:

-I practiced yesterday.
+I practiced for two hours yesterday.

 I went to basketball practice.

-As a proofreader, you’ll need to ensure your client’s spelling is correct for their dialect (and, in UK and Australian English, for the form being used).
+As a proofreader, you’ll need to ensure your client’s spelling is correct for their dialect and, in UK and Australian English, for the form being used.

 In British and Australian English, licence is a noun and license is a verb.
 For example: